 ► FRANCIS HOLYOKE – A GENIUS FORGOTTEN.

-The first well-recorded battle of the English Civil War on open ground was in the countryside around Southam, 23 August 1642, when Lord Brook ordered his parliamentary guns to open fire on a royalist brigade which had the misfortune to cross his path on the outskirts of the town.
-When the cannons stopped firing nine years… Continue reading ► FRANCIS HOLYOKE – A GENIUS FORGOTTEN.
+The first battle of the English Civil War on open ground was in the countryside around Southam, Warwickshire, 23rd August 1642.
+Lord Brook of Warwick ordered his parliamentary guns to open fire on a royalist brigade which had the misfortune to cross his path on the outskirts of the town.
+When the cannons stopped firing nine… Continue reading ► FRANCIS HOLYOKE – A GENIUS FORGOTTEN.

 ► THE BATTLE OF SOUTHAM.